 How serious a problem is radon in Minnesota?

-High radon exist in every state in the US.
-In Minnesota, 2 in 5 homes has radon levels that pose a significant health risk, and nearly 80% of counties are rated high radon zones.
+High radon levels exist in every state in the US.
+In Minnesota, 2 in 5 homes have radon levels that pose a significant health risk, and nearly 80% of counties are rated high radon zones.
 Some factors that further contribute to Minnesota's high radon levels include: